 There was an interesting twist, though: craft beers continue to increase in popularity, while mass-market beer interest appears to be on the decline.
 While this is a slow pattern of change, it does suggest that Americans are slowly becoming more choosy about their beer.

-In this article, I’ll discuss what a lager really is, and point you to different styles of lager– and some of my favorite picks– so you can see what this type of beer has to offer.
+In this Lager guide, I’ll discuss what a lager really is, and point you to different styles of lager– and some of my favorite picks– so you can see what this type of beer has to offer.

 What is the difference between beer and lager?